 The course will follow a blended learning approach.
 All tutorials, seminars, debates, discussions, data analysis sessions, laboratory sessions, oral/poster presentations and computer-based learning activities will be delivered face-to-face on campus.
-However, traditional lectures may be delivered via pre-recorded screencasts that offer you flexible access and the ability to study it at your own pace.
+However, traditional lecture content will often be delivered via pre-recorded screencasts that enables flexible access and the ability to study it at your own pace.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-The type of assessment varies by module, but assessment methods may include in-course essays, oral presentations, business reports, annotated bibliographies, SAQ examinations, problem-based assignments, preclinical and clinical trial designs, computational drug design tasks, laboratory reports, ethics reviews, and the main research project dissertation paper.
+The type of assessment varies by module, but assessment methods may include in-course essays, oral presentations, business reports, annotated bibliographies, short answer questions, problem-based assignments, preclinical and clinical trial designs, computational drug design tasks, laboratory reports, ethics reviews, and the main research project dissertation paper.